cmake-basis/BASIS/doc/howto/configure-project.rst

 ----------------------------------

-The configuration of CPack_ for the generation of installers or other distribution packages such as source code or binary packages, is done by the :apidoc:`BasisPack.cmake` module.
+The configuration of CPack_ for the generation of installers or other distribution packages, such as source code or binary packages, is done by the :apidoc:`BasisPack.cmake` module.
 This module includes the ``config/Package.cmake`` file after the `CPack variables`_ have been set to the BASIS defaults if it exists.
 The default configuration is derived from the project information as specified in the